PHES-ODM/PHES-ODM-Mapper/README.md

    above) to [mwellman@ohri.ca](mailto:mwellman@orhi.ca).

 Once you have sent the public key, you must wait for a reply to confirm that you can continue with the installation.
-In the `pip install` step before, run the one that starts with `pip install git+ssh`.
+In the `pip install` step below, run the one that starts with `pip install git+ssh`.

 ## Installation